Lathrop GPM LLP

 Tort Law.
 The tort of invasion of privacy has been identified and described in the Restatement (Second) of Torts § 652 (1977) (“Restatement”) and includes: 1) intrusion upon seclusion; 2) public disclosure of private facts; 3) appropriation of name or likeness; and 4) publicly placing a person in false light.
 Other torts and causes of action related to privacy may include defamation, assault and battery, trespass, breach of confidentiality, intentional infliction of emotional distress, negligence, and right of publicity.

 Common Law Invasion of Privacy.
 In Lake v.
 Wal-Mart Stores, Inc. 582 N.W.2d 231 (Minn.Sup.
 Ct.
-1998), the Minnesota Supreme Court recognized a right to privacy in Minnesota, and adopted the Restatement definitions for three of the Restatement torts - intrusion upon seclusion, appropriation, and publication of private facts.
-Minnesota has recognized invasion of an individual’s privacy as a tort action.
+1998), the Minnesota Supreme Court recognised a right to privacy in Minnesota, and adopted the Restatement definitions for three of the Restatement torts - intrusion upon seclusion, appropriation, and publication of private facts.
+Minnesota has recognised invasion of an individual’s privacy as a tort action.
 [See Bodah v.
 Lakeville Motor Express, Inc., 663 N.W.2d 550 (Minn.
 2003).]
 The most common privacy claims raised by employees against employers are intrusion upon seclusion and publication of private facts.
 To prove either type of privacy claim, however, the plaintiff must first demonstrate a reasonable expectation of privacy.

 Minn.
 Stat. § 325M.01 Internet Service Providers